 The heritage that we have at Lynchburg College is a most valuable one.
 May all of us preserve the spirit of honor, strengthen it by our conduct, and thus transmit this valuable heritage to those who follow us.

-Because the Honor Code is of central importance in the University of Lynchburg community, every student is expected to adhere to the University Honor Pledge:
+Because the Honor Code is of central importance in the University of Lynchburg community, every student is expected to adhere to the University of Lynchburg Honor Pledge:

 I understand the importance of honor in any community.
 Only by maintaining a strict standard of honor can we expect to achieve any measure of academic or social excellence.
 I, therefore, pledge that during my tenure as a student at the University of Lynchburg, I will not lie, cheat, or steal either in University affairs or in the environs of the University, nor tolerate such actions by fellow students.

 Students are expected to abide by the Honor Code themselves and not to tolerate actions by fellow students that breach the Code.
-In matters of honor, any reluctance to report a violation is transcended by each individual’s responsibility to the entire student body.
-If a student witnesses or discovers any infraction of the Honor Code, the student witness should report the offense or ask the person(s) at fault to report the offense to the appropriate professor, to Community Expectations and Restorative Practices, or to the Student Judicial Board, which have been granted authority to address such matters.
-When an alleged Honor Code infraction is resolved through a judicial board hearing, the hearing is conducted by either the Student Judicial Board or the Administrative Board, as assigned by Community Expectations and Restorative Practices.
+In matters of honor, each individual's responsibility to the entire student body transcends any reluctance to report a violator.
+If a student witnesses or discovers any infraction of the Honor Code, the student witness should report the offense or ask the person(s) at fault to report the offense to the appropriate professor, to the Office of Community Expectations and Restorative Practices, or to the Student Judicial Board, which have been granted authority to address such matters.
+When an alleged Honor Code infraction is resolved through a board hearing, the hearing is conducted by either the Student Judicial Board or the Administrative Board, as assigned by the Office of Community Expectations and Restorative Practices.

 Academic Integrity